TypeScript Notes

 @internal

-directive in its JSDOC comment to be excluded from the declaration output.
+directive in its JSDoc comment to be excluded from the declaration output.

 Module output options